george-pov/YTSkedy/docs/ui/operations/deployment.md

 Uploading the HTML shell last reduces the chance that it references assets that have not been uploaded yet.

+The clear-before-upload step is an accepted current risk.
+If upload fails after the clear, the site can be incomplete until a successful redeployment.
+Additive cutover and stale-asset cleanup remain separate deployment-hardening work.

 ## Validation